MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

    > You can select **Save and close** at any time to save the prediction as a draft.
 You'll find the draft prediction in the **My predictions** tab to continue.
 1. Select **Add data** for **Subscription history** and choose the entity that provides the subscription history information as described in the [prerequisites](#prerequisites).
 1. If the fields below aren't populated, configure the relationship from your subscription history entity to the Customer entity.
-    1. Select the field that identifies the customer in the subscription history table which can be directly related to the primary customer ID of your Customer entity.
+    1. Select the field that identifies the customer in the subscription history table, which is related to the primary customer ID of your Customer entity.
     1. Select the Customer entity that matches your primary Customer entity
     1. Enter a name that describes the relationship.
 For example, Entityname1Entityname2ID where Entityname1 is the name of your first entity, and Entityname2 the name of your second entity.
        > [!div class="mx-imgBorder"]